Hanabi-Live/hanabi-live/docs/FEATURES.md

 * Each player has the option to toggle a "reverse hand direction" option, in which the user interface will display the hand from right-to-left instead of from left-to-right.
 * This is useful for players that are used to drawing cards from the right side instead of from the left.

+#### Real-Life Mode

+* In real-life mode, cards will no longer be filled in with positive and negative clues.
+* Furthermore, extra UI elements are turned off (8 clue warning, double discard warning, etc.).

 #### Pre-Playing